+Utility costs present a serious issue for many residents, particularly those whose budgets are already strained by a high cost burden with rent and mortgage payments.
 The Crystal View Townhomes Affordable Housing Project, currently under construction at the location of the former Lakeside Terrace public housing development, also represents a major step in support of efficient housing construction.
 The various energy efficient design elements of the 70 townhomes being constructed will significantly reduce the cost burden on low-income persons living in the development, increasing the sustainability of the neighborhood as well.
-Specifically, Homestead Homes are constructed to meet the latest Model Energy Code.

 In addition to these programs and developments, the City maintains active cooperation with organizations offering utility assistance to low-income persons, including the Champaign County Regional Planning Commission (CCRPC) which administers the Low-Income Home Energy Assistance Program (LIHEAP).
-LIHEAP is funded jointly by the U.S. Department of Health and Human Services and the State of Illinois to help lowincome households with their home energy bills by providing bill payment assistance, heating reconnection assistance, and emergency furnace repair/replacement.
+LIHEAP is funded jointly by the U.S. Department of Health and Human Services and the State of Illinois to help low-income households with their home energy bills by providing bill payment assistance, heating reconnection assistance, and emergency furnace repair/replacement.
 The program provides a one-time benefit to both eligible renters and homeowners for utility bills.
 The amount of assistance is determined by income, household size, fuel type, and geographic location.
 Emergency reconnection assistance also may be available to households that are disconnected from an energy source needed for heating, or if a delivered fuel supplier has refused to deliver and the tank contains 10 percent or less.
-Reconnection assistance will only be provided to households that have made a good faith effort to maintain their energy services, or that can pay aportion of the amount owed for reconnection.
+Reconnection assistance will only be provided to households that have made a good faith effort to maintain their energy services, or that can pay a portion of the amount owed for reconnection.